Brøndby IF: Years of crisis (2006-2013)

 Following a disappointing beginning of the 2007–08 Superliga season with only five points gained from seven matches, manager Tom Køhlert made it clear in August 2007 that the Danish Cup now had a higher priority for the club.
 The change of priorities was successful, and Brøndby won their first domestic title in almost three years on 1 May 2008 when Esbjerg were defeated 3–2 in the final of the 2007–08 Danish Cup.
 Soon after, manager Køhlert declared his job complete, prompting club chairman Bjerregaard to search for his replacement.
 On 16 June 2008, the club announced the appointment of former player and head coach of Horsens, Kent Nielsen.
 Nielsen took charge of the first team on 1 January 2009.
 Former legendary coach Køhlert in the meantime led Brøndby to the first place, where they stayed until Nielsen arrived.

 On 1 July 2008, KasiGroup replaced Codan as the main sponsor of the club.
 The partnership involved a cooperation with UNICEF, making Brøndby the third club in Europe next to Barcelona and Swedish side Hammarby to wear the UNICEF logo on their shirts.
 Furthermore, KasiGroup entered a sponsorship for the stadium and promised substantial funds for strengthening the first-team squad.
 During the 2008 summer transfer window, this contributed to Brøndby signing five new players with national team experience in order to strengthen the team.

 On 30 December 2009, KasiGroup owner Jesper Nielsen got in trouble with Brøndby and refused to pay the remainder of the pledged money.
 On 31 August 2012, Brøndby told the Danish media B.T. that KasiGroup owed the club more than DKK 45 million (€6,000,000 / £5,000,000).
 Nielsen told B.T. that he could recognize the amount but that his lawyer thought they could make a settlement at a much lower figure than the 45 million.
-Nielsen was the owner of AG København, which went bankrupt on 31 July 2012.
-He was thus chased both by Brøndby and the Danish tax authorities, and a lawsuit followed.
-The case came to a close years later, in 2018, when Brøndby IF and Nielsen reached a multi-million Danish kroner settlement depending on Nielsen's active arbitration case against jewellery manufacturer Pandora.
+Nielsen was the owner of AG, which went bankrupt on 31 July 2012.
+He was thus chased by both Brøndby and the Danish tax authorities, and a lawsuit followed.
+The case came to a close years later, in 2018, when Brøndby and Nielsen reached a multi-million Danish kroner settlement, depending on Nielsen's active arbitration case against jewellery manufacturer Pandora.